Arrival

 Step 4, Fill in the form with a teller

 The teller will guide you through an account application form.
-You'll be asked:
+You will be asked:

 • Purpose of account (선택: 급여 = salary, 생활비 = living expenses)